Are You Pushing Too Much When Singing?

 • Fatigue & Tightness

-Genres Have you ever started singing and noticed that your voice felt tight?
+Have you ever started singing and noticed that your voice felt tight?
 You were pushing your voice so much that your voice cracked?
 Belting is a skill that takes control and practice to perfect.

 If you’ve ever heard a song that becomes really loud, listen closely to make sure its not vocal effects.
 Listen to what register your voice may be in.